 Dr. Tracer is a Medical Officer with the U.S. Preventive Services Task Force program at AHRQ.
 Prior to joining AHRQ, he was chief of the Mid-Atlantic Permanente Medical group’s (MAPMG) Endocrinology service for fifteen years.
 During that time, he was also MAPMG’s physician partner to Kaiser’s Care Management Institute (CMI) for Diabetes and Bone Health programs.
 Dr. Tracer’s work with CMI included creating evidence based clinical guidelines, screening recommendations, treatment algorithms, disease specific population registries, and monitoring and improving disease-related quality of care measures.
 Dr. Tracer is a graduate of Princeton University and the New York University School of Medicine.
 He completed his training in Internal Medicine at NYU-Bellevue Hospital Center, and his fellowship in Endocrinology and Metabolism at the National Institutes of Health.

-Medical Officer, Office of Minority Health
+Public Health Advisor, Office of Minority Health

 Special Government Employees